 - Set the ground rules up front, like turning off cell phones and eliminating other distractions or interruptions.

 - Consider whether the meeting should be held off-site.
 This should be a requirement for all strategic planning sessions

-- Publish an agenda and begin with the end in mind to determine what the meeting should accomplish.
+- Publish a weekly meeting agenda and begin with the end in mind to determine what the meeting should accomplish.